Tox/Tox-Docs/getting_started_in_c.rst

 Getting Started With The C API
 ==============================
-The central flow of the client should be as follows, in Pseudo-Code and in C. Read further down the page for more details on each essential part of these examples.
+To start with a brief example of how a C client structure should look is given, followed by each important section explained in more detail

 .. code-block:: c